 An artificial neural network used as a model in deep learning is a sequence of data transformations, or layers, arranged from the input (where data flow in) to the output (where, for example, classification predictions or translated sentences or “Go” moves flow out).
 The transformation at each layer is parameterized by the model parameters of that layer and dominated by a simple, highly parallel operation, such as multiplying a vector (the input data) by a matrix (the model parameters).

 During model training, labeled data samples flow from input to output (I to O) through all layers of parametrized transformations — a forward pass.
 At the output end, the output, or prediction, is compared to the correct answer for that particular input.
 Prediction error is computed; error being the difference between the predicted output and the correct one.
 Then, the error begins to work its way backwards in the O-to-I direction, via the backpropagation algorithm.
 As the error flows through each layer, it interacts with the I-to-O data that produced it (that data has been parked there, waiting for the error to come back) and, together, they determine how to change the layer’s parameters to most effectively reduce the error.
 The parameters are then adjusted, and this process of forward-backpropagation steps continues for numerous passes over the set of training examples, until the error becomes insignificant or doesn’t decrease anymore.
-Basically, a multi-stage training loop is created.
+Essentially, a multi-stage training loop is created.

 Thinking about a deep neural network (DNN) as a multistage computational feedback loop helps us understand its performance characteristics, and the architectural choices made by startups and incumbents alike.